-In an extensive article in the Sacramento News & Review (SN&R) this week, the following can be found: ““You’ve got to ask, ’Could we do something else with that $258 million?’
-Politically, that’s not a very appealing question, and no one asks it,” says Propheter.
-He says dollar for dollar, the city would probably be better off making investments to promote small business.”
-Geoffrey Propheter is a George Washington University Ph.D. candidate with expertise in sports facility funding.
+In an extensive article in the Sacramento News & Review (SN&R) this week, Geoffrey Propheter, a George Washington University Ph.D. candidate with expertise in sports facility funding, said the following: “You’ve got to ask, ’Could we do something else with that $258 million?’
+Politically, that’s not a very appealing question, and no one asks it.”
+He says dollar for dollar, the city would probably be better off making investments to promote small business.

 That same question was posed here in March – and it’s still a valid and reasonable question getting very little attention.